Skip to main content

 If you want to go deeper, see our Cursor Composer mastery guide.

-- Codemaps produce AI-annotated visual maps of code structure, with grouped sections, trace guides, and line-level links.
+• Codemaps still produce AI-annotated visual maps of code structure.
 Cursor has no direct equivalent.

-- Fast Context, powered by SWE-grep, retrieves relevant code faster than a standard agent loop by running parallel tool calls per turn.
+• Fast Context, powered by SWE-grep, retrieves relevant code via parallel tool calls per turn.

-- The full Cascade experience lives in the Windsurf editor.
-Plugins in other IDEs get autocomplete and chat but not every agentic workflow.
+• The full experience lives in the Devin Desktop editor; plugins in other IDEs get autocomplete and chat, not every agentic workflow.

 Speed and Models